Houston Public Transport Accident Lawyer

 According to the National Safety Council, transportation statistics show that passenger vehicles account for approximately one in seven preventable, injury-related deaths.
 These vehicles are by far more dangerous than common carriers.
 However, that doesn’t mean that common carrier accidents don’t happen.
 Public buses are the most dangerous form of common carrier transportation, followed by passenger trains, followed by airlines.

-The effective mass transit accident lawyers at Reich & Binstock have been protecting the rights of personal injury victims in Houston for more than 30 years.
-If you or a loved one has been injured in an accident while being transported by a common carrier, contact our litigation team for a free initial consultation.
+The effective mass transit accident lawyers at Reich & Binstock have protected the rights of personal injury victims in Houston for more than 30 years.
+If you or a loved one has been injured in an accident while transported by a common carrier, contact our litigation team for a free initial consultation.
 You’ll need a personal injury lawyer experienced in public transportation accidents to litigate on your behalf.
 Either use our contact form or call 713-622-7271 today.
 If you share sensitive information with us, this information will remain completely confidential.

 There is a never a fee unless we recover on your behalf.